Diagnosis

 Self care

-Many infectious diseases, such as colds, will resolve on their own.
+Many infectious diseases, such as colds, go away on their own.
 Drink plenty of fluids and get lots of rest.
+If other people live in your home, try not to have close contact with them while you're sick.
+Think about wearing a mask around them.

 Alternative medicine

-A number of products have claimed to help fend off common illnesses, such as the cold or flu.
-While some of these substances have appeared promising in early trials, follow-up studies may have had conflicting or inconclusive results.
-More research needs to be done.
+Many products have claimed to help fend off common illnesses, such as the cold or flu.
+Some of these substances have appeared promising in early studies.
+But follow-up research may have had unclear results.
+In general, more research needs to be done.

-Some of the substances that have been studied for preventing or shortening the duration of infection include:
+Some of the substances that have been studied for preventing or shortening the length of infections include:

-Check with your doctor before trying any products that promise to boost your immune system or chase colds and other illnesses away.
-Some of these products may cause allergic reactions or interact adversely with other medications you may be taking.
+Check with your healthcare team before you try any products that promise to boost your immune system or chase away colds and other illnesses.
+Some of these products may cause side effects or mix poorly with other medicines you may be taking.

 Preparing for your appointment